achalmahajan1/achalmahajan1.github.io/_pages/index.md

 excerpt: "Homepage"
 author_profile: true
 permalink: /
-twitter: true
+twitter: false
 ---

-I am a senior application engineer at MathWorks in the computational biology group focussed on Simbiology and bioinformatics.
+I am a senior application engineer at <a href="https://www.mathworks.com/">MathWorks</a> in the computational biology group focussed on Simbiology and bioinformatics.
 I am mostly interested in the intersection of biology, computation, modeling (statistical and first principle) and artifical intelligence.
-Before pivoting to industry, I had obtained a PhD at the University of California San Diego in computational biophysics to understand how genome organizes insid the cell.
+Before pivoting to industry, I had obtained a PhD at the University of California San Diego under the supervision of <a href="http://stokeslet.ucsd.edu/index.html">Prof. David Saintillan</a> in computational biophysics to understand how genome organizes insid the cell.

 I leverage interdisciplinary skills including computational biophysics, numerical analysis, algorithm development, applied mathematics, data science and high performance computing to address large scale complex biological problems.